-The Psychological Services major with concentration in Addictions Counseling meets the educational state requirements for licensure through the Kansas Behavioral Sciences Regulatory Board (KS-BRSB).
+The Psychology major with an emphasis in Addictions Counseling meets the educational state requirements for licensure through the Kansas Behavioral Sciences Regulatory Board (KS-BRSB).

-The Social Work major is accredited by the Council on Social Work Education through 2031.
+The Social Work major is accredited by the Council on Social Work Education's Commission on Accreditation through 2031.